Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 Since Lua is very flexible, TICkle can probably be extended in more ways than I can think of.
 But there are some ways I've already extended it myself:

-1- addons (if one can call them that): this is very experimental, and curently there's one addon for tooltips in `tickle_extensions.lua`.
+1- addons (if one can call them that): this is very experimental, and curently there's one addon for tooltips in [tickle_extensions.lua](tickle_extensions.lua).
 An addon can define its own `start_frame` and `end_frame` functions, which are called by the UI, and can be added to the UI using `ui.add_addon` at startup.

 2- Theme: even though there's only 16 colors in TIC-80, you could still define a `theme` table containing colors and styles for various types of items and states.
 The implementation of each item should decide what colors to use from there, depending on its state (and the ui state -- visible, locked, etc).

 You can also define standalone styles to be used in special items.
 Styles can be passed into the `options` parameter of the item, and if an item receives a style, it should use the style instead of the theme.

 3- Rendering steps: the UI comes with functions for all basic drawing functions in TIC-80 (rect, spr, print, etc), but you can also add your own.
-You can check out `tickle_extensions.lua` for some examples.
+You can check out [tickle_extensions.lua](tickle_extensions.lua) for some examples.
 To add a rendering step, you call `ui.add_render_step(func_name, render_step_func, render_func)`.

 ```lua
 -- define the function that will actually draw something: